yt-project/libyt/doc/in-situ-python-analysis/libyt-defined-command.md

 ```
 >>> %libyt status <function name>
 ```
-Print function's definition and error messages if it has.
+Print current function's definition and error occurred when running inline functions.

+> {octicon}`info;1em;sd-text-info;` Since we can update the function, the function definition shown will always be the newly updated one.
+The error messages are from the last Python function call by [`yt_run_Function`](../libyt-api/run-python-function.md#yt-run-function)/[`yt_run_FunctionArguments`](../libyt-api/run-python-function.md#yt-run-functionarguments).

 :::
 ###### Example